Tom Waldek, founder of The Human Origin

 The backbone so people stop holding it alone

-Investment: €12,000 for the diagnostic. €40,000 for the full engagement.
+Investment: €12,000 for the diagnostic.
+Origin Work and Retained Advisory: scoped after the diagnostic.
 ROI benchmark: EU-OSHA data shows stress-related absence alone costs €3,000 per employee per year — €1.5M annually for a 500-person company.
+One retained senior hire pays for the diagnostic.

 0